trevnels/trevnels.github.io/content/projects/sidewinder.md

 ![Sidewinder swiftly dispatches its first opponent.](/videos/sidewinder-arena.gif)
 {% end %}

 I was offered the opportunity to drive Sidewinder in the competition, which was very nerve-wracking, given I had never driven a combat robot before.
-Thankfully, the excellent design of our robot made it very easy to drive, even as the robot got flipped over on multiple occasions.
-We also took a few hits which barely damaged the robot.
+Thankfully, it was very easy to drive, even as the robot got flipped over on multiple occasions.
+We also took a few hits, though none dealt any significant damage to our robot thanks to its sturdy construction.

 We ended up winning the first two of our matches in the bracket, which was enough to secure us a spot in the finals.
 After a particularly precarious final match in which both robots seemed to be on the verge of death, we were able to win the final match and secure the win for Sidewinder.